 Obviously, these conventions place some constraints on possible user interface policies.
-There is a trade-off here between freedom for window managers to implement their user interface policies and freedom for clients to implement theirs.
+There is a tradeoff here between freedom for window managers to implement their user interface policies and freedom for clients to implement theirs.
 The dilemma is resolved by:

-- Allowing window managers to decide if and when a client will receive an event from any given key or button - Placing a requirement on the window manager to provide some mechanism, perhaps a "Quote" key, by which the user can send an event from any key or button to the client section 14.3 of Xlib - C Language X Interface for conventions connected with sharing standard colormaps.
+- Allowing window managers to decide if and when a client will receive an event from any given key or button - Placing a requirement on the window manager to provide some mechanism, perhaps a "Quote" key, by which the user can send an event from any key or button to the client the section called "Colormaps" prescribes conventions for clients to communicate with the window manager about their colormap needs.
+If your clients are DirectColor type applications, you should consult section 14.3 of Xlib - C Language X Interface for conventions connected with sharing standard colormaps.
 They should look for and create the properties described there on the root window of the appropriate screen.